barisbalcimusic/e-commerce-app/README.md

 # [BuyTheWay](https://buytheway.netlify.app)

-This project is a final project developed as part of my web development course's SPA (Single Page Application) module.
-It is designed as an online shopping platform where users can add products to their cart and place orders after logging in.
+"This project is a final project developed as part of my web development course's SPA (Single Page Application) module.
+It is designed as an online shopping platform where users can search for products, add them to their cart, and place orders after logging in."

 ## User Login